Roses are red, violets are blue... but what if roses could also be blue? This question is easy to answer, because they CAN be!

 To dye roses at home, you will need:

 Take your roses and make sure they are prepared for dyeing.
-This means plucking off the leaves and shortening the stems to a length of about 30 centimeters.
+This means plucking off the leaves and cutting the stems to a length of about 30 centimeters.

 Pour water into a cup before adding the food coloring.